qwell/disorder-in-the-court/README-Catalis.md

 - Andrew Crocker and Hannah Zhao from the [Electronic Frontier Foundation](https://eff.org), who were there in a time of need.
 - [Josh Renaud](https://www.joshrenaud.com/) from [St. Louis Post-Dispatch](https://www.stltoday.com/), who provided much needed early guidance and previously fought the fight that made it so I didn't have to, earning him a [Press Freedom Award](https://www.youtube.com/watch?v=DhflQv1rJ1A).
 - [Jaku](https://twitter.com/Jaku) founder of [Crowd Control](https://crowdcontrol.live/), who frequently offered his cybersecurity wisdom and experience.
-- [Zack Whittaker](https://techcrunch.com/author/zack-whittaker/) from [TechCrunch](https://techcrunch.com), who immediately recognized the severity and jumped at the chance to learn more.
+- [Zack Whittaker](https://techcrunch.com/author/zack-whittaker/) from [TechCrunch](https://techcrunch.com), who immediately recognized the severity and jumped at the chance to learn more[^3].
 - [judyrecords.com](https://judyrecords.com), who handled the first round of fallout from court security issues.
 - The Arkansas [Administrative Office of the Courts](https://arcourts.gov/), who allowed me to present my findings in an effort to avoid the same pitfalls when building their own court platform.
 - Dedications to the Fediverse furries, who provided plenty of amusement after my Bluesky / AT Protocol vulnerability publications.
 I see you.